georgemillard/python-django-notes/linode-hosting-notes.md

 If that works, then test wtih uWSGI:

-`uwsgi --http :8000 --module mysite.wsgi --virtualenv /path/to/virtual/env/`
+`uwsgi --http :8000 --module myproject.wsgi --virtualenv /path/to/virtual/env/`

 ### nginx